 By construction, each of the sheaves $\Omega^k_X$ carries the structure of a $\calC^\infty$-module in a natural way.
-This observation entails the following result \begin{proposition} The Grauert--Grothendieck complex $\big( \Omega^\bullet (X),d\big)$ of a differentiable stratified space $(X,\calC^\infty)$ is a complex of fine sheaves. \end{proposition}
+Therefore, we have the following. \begin{proposition} The Grauert--Grothendieck complex $\big( \Omega^\bullet (X),d\big)$ of a differentiable stratified space $(X,\calC^\infty)$ is a complex of fine sheaves. \end{proposition}